-Hard Pressed Assets: A State of Ill Repair
+A State of Ill Repair

 The first thing we did in preparation for this Strategic Plan was to start a value audit of our amalgamated facilities.
-It turns out they're worth a fortune, almost as much as the whole City's annual budget-over \$6 billion.50 Many programs, venues and services provide the City a stream of revenue.
-In fact, many earned more than they cost, and contributed \$70 million to Parks and Recreation's bottom line, more than 30 per cent of our total annual budget.51
+It turns out they're worth a fortune, almost as much as the whole City's annual budget-over \$6 billion.
+Many programs, venues and services provide the City a stream of revenue.
+In fact, many earned more than they cost, and contributed \$70 million to Parks and Recreation's bottom line, more than 30 per cent of our total annual budget.

 But all these assets also create a problem.
 We have to maintain them.
-The industry norm for maintaining physical assets is an expenditure of about two per cent of insured value each year to keep a state of good repair.
+The industry norm for maintaining physical assets is an expe nditure of about two per cent of insured value each year to keep a state of good repair.
 In 2003, Parks and Recreation's state of good repair expenditures were \$17 million, leaving a \$103 million gap between our reality and the gold standard.
-We have completed our audit for state of good repair of the following: community centres, indoor and outdoor pools, arenas, field houses, washrooms, clubhouses, yard buildings, tennis courts and sports pads and parking lots.
+We have completed our audit for state of good repair for community centres, indoor and outdoor pools, arenas, field houses, washrooms, clubhouses, yard buildings, tennis courts and sports pads and parking lots.
 Our backlog to bring these facilities up to standard is \$201,193,295.
-We need to spend \$20 million a year for the next 10 years just to catch up.
+We need to spend \$40 million a year for the next 10 years just to catch up.

 We still have to survey sea walls and ferry docks, water fountains and monuments in parks, underground services and utilities, irrigation systems and the horticulture and amenities in our parks.
 A survey of the actual state of all these facilities is not yet complete.
-We estimate it will cost at least another \$200 million to bring these assets to a state of good repair.
-But we must also consider how much it will cost to bring old facilities in line with smart building and energy conservation requirements and to introduce proper waste diversion.
+We estimate it